jzc-2007/tpu_manager/README.md

 {
-    "monitor_after_run": True, # Whether to monitor the job after running "monitor_upd_time": 5, # The update time for the monitor window "monitor_length": 500, # The output capturing length for the monitor window to determine the job status "monitor_dir": True, # Whether to show the working directory in the monitor window "monitor_tpu": True, # Whether to show the TPU name in the monitor window "monitor_verbose": False, # Whether to show the output in the monitor window when the status is known "show_length": 200, # The output capturing length for the monitor window to show the job status "time_zone": "us", # The user timezone, only support 'us'(UTC-4)/'cn'(UTC+8) for now.
+    "monitor_after_run": True, # Whether to monitor the job after running "monitor_upd_time": 5, # The update time for the monitor window "monitor_length": 800, # The output capturing length for the monitor window to determine the job status "monitor_dir": True, # Whether to show the working directory in the monitor window "monitor_tpu": True, # Whether to show the TPU name in the monitor window "monitor_verbose": False, # Whether to show the output in the monitor window when the status is known "show_length": 200, # The output capturing length for the monitor window to show the job output "time_zone": "us", # The user timezone, only support 'us'(UTC-4)/'cn'(UTC+8) for now.
     "extra_settings": {} # The extra settings for future development
 }